asim-shrestha/portolio-tracker/README.md

 ## Current Constraints:
 - Only US Equity Data wil be tracked
-- To limit the size of API messages, the performance graph only retrieves price data within **1 year** ending today
+- To limit the size of API messages, the performance graph only retrieves price data within **1 year** ending today.
+Issues will arise if you set the date for holdings to be anytime before 1 year ago.

 ## Setup:
     > sudo docker-compose build